 That’s according to a recent report using data from the National Renewable Energy Laboratory that evaluated the energy potential of offshore winds across the United States.
-The report was produced by Environment America and Frontier Group, two organizations that provide information on and work to improve the national environment.
+The report was produced by the Environment America Research & Policy Center and Frontier Group, two organizations that provide information on and work to improve the national environment.

 The wind off the shores of the Great Lakes could provide electricity for Illinois, Indiana, Michigan, Minnesota, Pennsylvania, Ohio and Wisconsin, the report said.
 New York was excluded from the Great Lakes region because its offshore energy potential comes from the Atlantic Ocean.

 But of all these states, Michigan has the most potential.

 Offshore wind could generate three-quarters of Michigan’s predicted electricity use for 2050 with full electrification, according to the report.